Disney's Animal Kingdom: Oasis

-The Oasis is the park's logistic equivalent to Main Street U.S.A. and provides the transition from the park's entrance to the world of animals.
+Oasis is the park's logistic equivalent to Main Street U.S.A. and provides the transition from the park's entrance to the world of animals.
 The main paths feature animal exhibits and dense vegetation and trees lead deeper into the park and then onto Discovery Island.
 Between the parking lot and the Oasis sits a Rainforest Cafe, which can be entered from both inside and outside the ticketed area.

 Discovery Island

 Discovery Island is located at the center of the park and is an island within the park's Discovery River waterway.
 It serves as the "central hub" connecting the other sections of the park by bridges, with the exception of Rafiki's Planet Watch.
-It was originally called Safari Village, as Discovery Island was the name for the small zoological park located in Walt Disney World's Bay Lake but was renamed after that area closed in 1999.
+It was originally called Safari Village, as Discovery Island was the name for the small zoological park located in Walt Disney World's Bay Lake but was renamed after that area, which closed in 1999.

 The Tree of Life, the park's sculpted, man-made baobab tree, is located in this section and is surrounded by trails and animal enclosures.
-Inside the Tree of Life is It's Tough to Be a Bug!, a 4D film inspired by the 1998 Disney·Pixar animated film, A Bug's Life.
 The park's largest gift shops and two of its major restaurants are on Discovery Island.

 Pandora – The World of Avatar

-Pandora – The World of Avatar is themed to the fictional exoplanetary moon, Pandora, from James Cameron's Avatar.
-The land's marquee attraction is Avatar Flight of Passage, a 3D flying thrill simulator that allows guests to fly on a banshee across the Pandoran landscape.
-Another attraction, the Na'vi River Journey, places guests aboard a boat dark ride through Pandora's bioluminescent rainforests.
+Pandora – The World of Avatar is themed to the fictional habitable exomoon, Pandora, from James Cameron's Avatar and devoted to the many extraterrestrial fauna and flora that inhabit it.
+The land's marquee attraction is Avatar Flight of Passage, a 3D flying thrill simulator that mimics an exhilarating flight on a banshee across the Pandoran landscape.
+Another attraction, the Na'vi River Journey, is a dark boat ride through Pandora's bioluminescent rainforests.
 The area opened on May 27, 2017.